nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 3. Complete the commit by clicking the **Commit** button.

-   The commit message (e.g. in the [Graph View](Graph-View.md)) will be updated to reword the `WIP` placeholder with a message similar to the below.
+   The commit message (e.g. in the [Graph View](Graph-View.md)) will be updated to reword the `WIP` placeholder with an AI-generated message similar to the below.

 > WIP: Add placeholder script DivideNumbers.sh with TODO comment